No Fault Divorce No Fault Divorce

 What equipment is necessary for a wedding officiant?

-Essential equipment includes a reliable microphone and stand for clear communication, an elegant folder or binder for organizing scripts and notes, and a backup pen for signing documents.
+Essential equipment includes a reliable microphone and stands for clear communication, an elegant folder or binder for organizing scripts and notes, and a backup pen for signing documents.
 The officiant’s attire should match the couple’s preferences and wedding theme, with professional garments, such as a robe or suit, recommended for a polished look.

 [sibwp_form id=6]